justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 #### Number of Tankers

 The number of tankers in the atlantic basin dedicated to LNG transort recorded in 2008 was 63.
 I calculated a rough estimate of 25 percent of these being used to transport carbon annually.
-A better source is needed to accurately record model.
-If ships are used to transport both a random distribution designed according to a probability distribution would suitably model the data.
+A better source is needed to accurately model.
+If ships are used to transport both lng and carbon a random distribution designed according to a probability distribution would suitably model the data.

 A total of 15 tankers were modelled.